Skip to main content

 One of the primary roles of cortisol is to ensure the brain has a steady supply of glucose.
 In a state of chronic stress, cortisol achieves this through several mechanisms that, over time, are profoundly damaging to metabolic health.
 It promotes gluconeogenesis in the liver, the process of creating new glucose from non-carbohydrate sources like amino acids.

-Simultaneously, cortisol induces a state of in peripheral tissues like muscle and fat cells.
+Simultaneously, cortisol induces a state of insulin resistance in peripheral tissues like muscle and fat cells.
 This is a protective mechanism to ensure that these tissues do not take up the glucose that the brain needs.
 The pancreas responds to this resistance by producing more insulin.

 The combination of high cortisol and high insulin is a potent recipe for visceral fat accumulation, the metabolically active fat stored around the organs that is strongly associated with cardiovascular disease and type 2 diabetes.
 An employee diligently following a stressful wellness protocol could be worsening their body composition and increasing their risk for the very diseases the program is meant to prevent.